But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 Knowing this, can we break down our original problem to use a greedy approach?

-The product of all the integers except the integer at each index can be broken down into:
+The product of all the integers except the integer at each index can be broken down into two pieces:

 To start, let's just get the product of all the integers before each index.

 How can we do this?
 Let's take another example:

 Notice that we're always adding one new integer to our multiplication for each index!

 So to get the products of all the integers before each index, we could greedily store each product so far and multiply that by the next integer.
 Then we can store that new product so far and keep going.